carpentries/instructor-training/episodes/02-practice-learning.md

 >> 1. If the majority of the class votes for a single wrong answer, you should go back
 >> and work on correcting that particular misconception.
 >> 2. If most of the class votes
->> for the right answer, it's probably safe to move on.
+>> for the right answer, it is probably safe to move on.
 >> 3. If answers are pretty evenly
->> split between options, learners are probably guessing randomly and it's a good
+>> split between options, learners are probably guessing randomly and it is a good
 >> idea to go back to a point where everyone was on the same page.
 > {: .solution}
 {: .challenge}